PenguLoader/PenguLoader/README.md

 ### Native ESM supports

-Plugin scrips are loaded as classic module, so you cannot use top-level `import`.
+Plugin scripts are loaded as classic module, so you cannot use top-level `import`.

 Let's wrap your code: